View Thomas O'Malley's Obituary on scrantontimes.com and share memories

 |

-The Rev. Thomas J. O'Malley passed away peacefully on Wednesday, March 13, 2019, at St. Mary's Villa, Elmhurst Twp.
+The Rev. Thomas J. O'Malley passed away peacefully on Wednesday, March 13, 2019, at St. Mary's Villa, Elmhurst.

 Father O'Malley was born in Scranton, Pa., on April 21, 1940.
 He was the son of the late Thomas L. O'Malley and Mary (Ferguson) O'Malley.